-UC staff have made the Temporary Field Response Station and UC Command Center for the 2022-2023 winter season fully operational.
+The Temporary Field Response Station and UC Command Center for the 2022-2023 winter season are fully operational.
 The Response Station and Command Center are located at Florida Power & Light Company's Cape Canaveral Clean Energy Center in Brevard County.
 The Response Station supports several ongoing UME response operations in the central Indian River Lagoon, such as manatee rescue, carcass recovery, limited field health assessments, and a short-term, supplemental feeding trial for manatees at this site.
 Environmental conditions and manatee presence continue to guide the feeding trial.
-Since staff initiated the supplemental feeding trial at the site on December 16, manatee presence at the site has ranged from 9 to 33 individual animals.
-The majority of local manatees have been documented in the warm-water discharge to the north where the Florida Power & Light Cape Canaveral Energy Center is operating at full capacity, providing sufficient warm water.
+Since staff initiated the supplemental feeding trial at the site on December 16, manatee presence there has ranged from 3 to 75 individual animals when food is present.
+When not at the Temporary Response Field Station or other areas in the region, the majority of local manatees have been documented in the Florida Power & Light Cape Canaveral Energy Center's warm-water discharge just north of the feeding trial site.

-The UC's primary goal for this limited, small-scale feeding trial is to reduce the number of animals in need of rescue, allowing permitted critical care facilities to have space for animals needing rehabilitation for other reasons.
+One of the UC's primary goals for this limited, small-scale feeding trial is to reduce the number of animals in need of rescue, allowing permitted critical care facilities to have space for animals needing rehabilitation for other reasons.

-The overarching, multifaceted UME investigation is ongoing and informed by multiple response, research and monitoring efforts.
+The overarching, multifaceted UME investigation is ongoing and informed by multiple response, research, and monitoring efforts.
 So far, starvation-related mortality has been lower this year compared to last year.
 Mortality in this UME is still expected to be elevated this coming winter.
 FWC researchers expect findings of chronic malnutrition in manatees to persist along the Atlantic coast so long as there remains a seagrass shortage in the Indian River Lagoon.

-At the time this report was compiled, there are t4 manatees in rehabilitation at 13 critical care or rehabilitation/holding facilities: 62 in FL, two (2) in GA, nine (9) in OH, and one (1) in PR.
+At the time this report was compiled, there are 79 manatees in rehabilitation at 13 critical care or rehabilitation/holding facilities: 67 in FL, two (2) in GA, nine (9) in OH, and one (1) in PR.
 Of this total, 15 animals are considered non-releasable.
 Following rehabilitation, the remaining animals will return to the wild.